iamsayan/wp-last-modified-info/readme.txt

 Many popular blogs and websites don't show any date on their articles.
 This is a bad practice and you should never remove dates from your blog posts.

-So now it is possible to add last modified / updated info on your WordPress posts and pages.
+So now it is possible to add last modified/updated info on your WordPress posts and pages.
 Just install and activate this and configuration is very easy.

 Like WP Last Modified Info plugin?
-Consider leaving a [5 star review](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).
+Consider leaving a [5-star review](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).

 #### What does this plugin do?

 This plugin automatically inserts last modified or updated info on your WordPress posts (including custom post types) and pages.
-It is possible to use shortcode `[lmt-post-modified-info]` for posts and `[lmt-page-modified-info]` for pages for manual insert.
+It is possible to use shortcode `[lmt-post-modified-info]` for a manual insert.
 This plugin also adds 'dateModified' schema markup in WordPress posts automatically and it is used to tell the last modified date & time of a post or a page to various search engines like Google, Bing etc.

 * Allows you to display **Last modified** information in your **posts and pages individually**.
 * Provides you with options to display the **last modified/last updated date above or below your posts and pages**.